 Another approach is "spear phishing," which has been circulating in the news recently.
+If you want to read our complete guide to Spear Phishing, click here.
 Spear phishing is a targeted version of a phishing attack where an attacker identifies a person of interest and customizes a message specifically for them using background information that can be found online or other sources.
 CEOs and other VIP executives are common targets for spear phishing attacks.
 An attacker might even go after people who work closely with the executive team to incrementally build trust and collect additional intelligence.
 We learned that John Podesta fell victim to a spear phishing attack on Friday when 12 Russian military officers were indicted for hacking Hillary Clinton's 2016 presidential campaign.
 Some have been quick to criticize, arguing that Podesta was careless given the obvious scam.
 However, let’s look at the email used by the attackers:

 Pretty convincing, right?
 The problem isn't that someone was duped, the problem is that discerning fake emails throughout our busy lives is difficult, and we need to let technology help us where it can.
 Relying on your ability to consistently and accurately distinguish a fraudulent sign-in request from an authentic one is unrealistic.